 (iii) Let $\sigma_0:=\sigma^n_i$.
 Starting from the initial site $(n,i)$, go forward and backward along the direction of imaginary time, respectively, to build a 1D cluster of parallel spins.
 As long as the spin at the currently considered cluster boundary has magnetization $\sigma^{n'}_i=\sigma_0$ and is flippable, add it with probability

 to the cluster.
-In the following, let us denote the time-slices that define the boundary of the obtained cluster by $m$ and $m'>m$, such that the cluster consists of time-slices $m+1,m+2,\dots,m'-1$.
+In the following, let us denote the time slices that define the boundary of the obtained cluster by $m$ and $m'>m$, such that the cluster consists of time-slices $m+1,m+2,\dots,m'-1$.
 Let $f^m_i,f^{m'}_i\in\{0,1\}$ label whether the boundary spins are flippable (one) or not (zero).

 (iv) Accept the flip of the cluster $\sigma_i^k\to {\sigma'}_i^k=-\sigma_i^k$ $\forall_{m<k<m'}$ with probability

 Why this rule guarantees detailed balance and is useful is explained below.

 (v) If the number of cluster updates surpasses a certain threshold $\propto LN$, evaluate and store observables of interest, and reset the update counter to zero.